Risk modelling firm Risk Management Solutions (RMS) was the

 The article goes on to say that some hurricane specialists

-its new model.
-"Today, two of the four scientists present that
+consensus" for its new model.
+"Today, two of the four

-day no longer support the hurricane estimates they helped
+scientists present that day no longer support the hurricane

-generate," the article says.
-"Neither do two other scientists
+estimates they helped generate," the article says.
+"Neither do

-cost to insure a home in parts of Florida hit world-record
+model change the cost to insure a home in parts of Florida hit

 A number of points should be made in response to this

-insurance and reinsurance firms do that.
-Secondly, no one is
+– insurance and reinsurance firms do that.
+Secondly,

-forcing the reinsurance and reinsurance firms to use the RMS
+no one is forcing the reinsurance and reinsurance firms to use

-model.
+the RMS model.
 It is only one of several modelling firms.
-Thirdly, all

-the models were way off on Katrina, so the loss estimates were
+Thirdly, all the models were way off on Katrina, so the loss

-always going to increase (the question was by how much).
+estimates were always going to increase (the question was by

-Lastly, it is ludicrous to blame all of the rate increases
+how much).
+Lastly, it is ludicrous to blame all of the rate

-after hurricane Katrina on a model change.
-Capital was depleted
+increases after hurricane Katrina on a model change.
+Capital

 The problem for RMS is the higher losses its new model